Maryland Court Records

 Opting to pay the ticket may be considered an admission of guilt and might viewed as a conviction on your record.
 You also agree to waive all your rights to challenge the ticket in court.
 Points may be assessed on your record by the MVA.
 Payment can be made in person at the court clerk's office, on the Maryland Judiciary website, or by mailing the "Return to Court" copy with a money order or check for the total amount in the attached envelope.
 This may be viewed as a conviction, and a report may be sent to the MVA, and points may be added to your record.

 Requesting for a Waiver hearing is also viewed as an admission of guilt, but you may be given the opportunity to explain the circumstances to the judge and ask for a reduction or dismissal of fines and other penalties.
 You pick this option by checking the appropriate box on the "Return to Court" copy and mail it in the provided envelope.
 You may be mailed a notice by the court with a date to appear for the hearing, where you can provide your explanation to the judge.
-You may also request probation before judgment (PBJ), where the final entry of judgment is technically suspended, and if you are granted this, points may not be added to your record as this is not a conviction.
+You may also request probation before judgment (PBJ), where the final entry of judgment is technically suspended, and if you are granted this, points may not be added to your record, as this is not a conviction.

 Contesting a Traffic Ticket in Maryland